Brownei/Bookstore/README.md

 4. **Setting database**:
     - You will need mysql or postgres drivers on your machine to be able to have the project connect to the database.
     On Linux:
         ```bash
         sudo apt install php-mysql
         sudo apt install php-pgsql
         ```
     - Sadly if you have the knowledge of Docker, Docker cannot connect to MySQL but it can on Postgres but MySQL was chosen for this project.
 So you can be able to download MySQL server on your local machine and set up everything to make sure it is working well.
         ```bash
         # Downloads mysql server on laptop
         sudo apt install mysql-server

         # Login into the mysql server
         mysql -u root

         # Create database and setup the user you will use for your project
         CREATE DATABASE mydatabase;
         CREATE USER 'myuser'@'localhost' IDENTIFIED BY 'mypassword';
         GRANT ALL PRIVILEGES ON mydatabase.* TO 'myuser'@'localhost';
         USE mydatabase;
         ```
-    - The previous method will make everything connect which you will be able to setup on the file "db.php"
+    - The previous method will make everything connect which you will be able to setup on the file **db.php**

 6. **Access the website**: